-4.5.5.5 External Navigation Device Input
+4.5.5.4 External Navigation Device Input

-It is recommended that beacons, which are designed to accept data from an external navigation device, be compatible with an applicable international standard, such as the IEC Standard on Digital Interfaces (IEC Publication 61162).
+It is recommended that beacons, which are designed to accept data from an external navigation device, be compatible with an applicable international standard, such as the IEC Standard on Digital Interfaces (IEC Publication 61162) and that any difference between the ITRS and the datum employed by the receiver should be less than 10 cm.
 The input must be able to provide all relevant position data as required by sections 3.2 and 3.3, this includes horizontal position, vertical position (altitude), time of this position to an accuracy of 1 second, HDOP, VDOP and, No Fix or 2D or 3D operating.
-Examples of suitable Maritime IEC 61162-1 sentences to achieve this objective include GNS and GSA and Aviation ARINC 429 labels to achieve this objective include Label 101, 102, 310, 311 etc.
+Examples of suitable Maritime IEC 61162-1 sentences to achieve this objective include GNS and GSA and Aviation ARINC 429 labels to achieve this objective include Label 101, 102, 310, 311 etc. The beacon user manual shall include details of the acceptable interfaces.